Project type: Enterprise Application // Employer: Discovery Education

 THE CHALLENGE

-Goal: Redesign the search experience to make it smarter, simpler, and more aligned with how teachers actually plan and teach.
+Goal: Redesign search to be smarter, clearer, and aligned to how teachers plan and teach.

 CONTEXT